netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 .. warning::

-    Query types are invisioned to always return only those items that can be safely rendered on the frontend.
+    Query types are envisioned to always return only those items that can be safely rendered on the frontend.
 In other words, items returned from query types will always be presumed by the system to be visible and available.
-    For example, in eZ Platform case, this means that query types need to return only visible items in correct language that the current user has access to.
+    For example, in Ibexa CMS case, this means that query types need to return only visible items in correct language that the current user has access to.

 .. tip::

-    In case of eZ Platform, query types can return the list of eZ ``ContentInfo`` or ``Location`` objects.
+    In case of Ibexa CMS, query types can return the list of Ibexa ``ContentInfo`` or ``Location`` objects.

 .. code-block:: php

-    use eZ\Publish\API\Repository\SearchService;
+    use Ibexa\Contracts\Core\API\Repository\SearchService;

     private SearchService $searchService;